PiyushMittl/java-TipsandTricks/readme.md

   f.myBar.barNum after changeIt is 99
  ``

     You can see that the shadowing variable (the local parameter myBar in changeIt()) can still affect the myBar instance variable, because the myBar parameter receives a reference to the same Bar object.
-But when the local myBar is reassigned a new Bar object, which we then modify by changing its barNum value, Foo�s original myBar instance variable is untouched.
+But when the local myBar is reassigned a new Bar object, which we then modify by changing its barNum value, Foo’s original myBar instance variable is untouched.

 **ref:- book *book: Kathy Sierra, pg.
 218***

+Question: ConcurrentHashMap vs SynchronisedHashMap

+Synchronized HashMap：

+Each method is synchronized using an object level lock.
+So the get and put methods on synchMap acquire a lock.
+Locking the entire collection is a performance overhead.
+While one thread holds on to the lock, no other thread can use the collection.
+ConcurrentHashMap was introduced in JDK 5.

+There is no locking at the object level,The locking is at a much finer granularity.
+For a ConcurrentHashMap, the locks may be at a hashmap bucket level.
+The effect of lower level locking is that you can have concurrent readers and writers which is not possible for synchronized collections.
+This leads to much more scalability.
+ConcurrentHashMap does not throw a ConcurrentModificationException if one thread tries to modify it while another is iterating over it.
+This article Java 7: HashMap vs ConcurrentHashMap is a very good read.
+Highly recommended.